-Read and make sure you understand the operation and safety topics of this owner's manual before you operate the boat for the first time.
+Before operating the boat for the first time, make sure that you read and understand the operation and safety topics given in owner's manual.

-2.1 SAFETY ROUTINES BEFORE LEAVING SHORE
+2. I SAFETY ROUTINES BEFORE LEAVING SHORE

-Familiarize yourself with this owner's manual.
-Always check the following items before leaving shore:
+Familiarise yourself with this owner's manual.
+Always check the following items before leaving the shore: